The S parameter for a Light Composite Higgs: a Dispersion Relation Approach: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Adam Falkowski, Roberto Contino, Marco Serone and Michele Redi for useful comments and discussions.
+We are especially grateful to Roberto Contino for checking many of our computations and pointing out misprints in Section 4.3.
 This work was supported in part by the European Program ``Unification in the LHC Era'', contract PITN-GA-2009-237920 (UNILHC), and by the \'Emergence-UPMC-2011 research program.